scylladb/cpp-rust-driver/docs/source/topics/basics/binding-parameters.md

 cass_statement_free(statement);
 ```

 Variables also could be bound by name, where name could be inferred from query, or explicitly specified as `:name`.
-This limitation did exist because query metadata provided by Cassandra is required to map the variable name to the variable’s marker index.)
+This limitation did exist because query metadata provided by ScyllaDB/Cassandra is required to map the variable name to the variable’s marker index.)

 ```c
 void execute_prepared_statement(const CassPrepared* prepared) {